 Both black and white rhinoceroses are native to Uganda and both were extinct in the wild by 1982.

 In 2005, the Uganda Wildlife Authority worked with some other groups to establish the Ziwa Rhino Sanctuary and reintroduce the southern white rhinoceros (Ceratotherium simum simum).
-They started off with six animals, and those numbers have tripled to 19.
+They started off with six animals, and those numbers have grown to 32.
+When this article was written a few years ago, the number was just 19 rhinos.

 Other Uganda wildlife have made their home in the sanctuary which is the only place in Uganda where visitors may see a rhinoceros in the wild.
 Rhinos are the final member of the Big Five.
 Learn more about the southern white rhino in Uganda.